choutkamartin/merge-squash-rebase/merge.md

 ## Should we merge commits, or squash them?
 Now, we merged them, lets see what happens when squashing!
+Cool, now rebasing.